bvankat/nebrasketball/README.md

 - Calculates chance of making the tournament, assigns score based on each rating.
 (Educated guesswork)
 - Averages the scores.
 (Math)
 - Powers a needle gauge, a la #nytneedle from Election Night 2016.
 (Google Charts)
-- Updates self automatically every couple hours. (crontab)
+- Updates self automatically every couple hours. (cron)